csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 Here, again, *Div(x, y)*, *Add(x, y)* and *Mul(x, y)* are actually just *Suspend* objects under the hood that contain the objects representing the lowercase variants *div*, *add* and *mul*, with the deferred operation of wrapping those into a *Pure*.
 However, what is different compared to the example with the Maybe monad is that *div*, *add* and *mul* now represent operations that can be carried out, as opposed to being plain numbers (as in the case of, e.g., *just(4)*).

 Next, we define our two *interpreter* functions, whose task it is to transform the data contained within each intermediate *Suspend* object prior to their being run.
-Since we don't know what type our interpreter function will (in general) return, it's important that we wrap the return values into an *Id()* wrapper, so that we can deal with a common language (this is because our runner function needs to be agnostic as to what data types it will be dealing with):
+In other words, when we have our first *Suspend* object -- which promises to wrap the reified operation into a *Pure* object -- and then flatmap our next function, *g* onto it, instead of computing, e.g. something like:

+{% highlight javascript %}
+Pure(div(6, 2)).flatMap(x => Add(x, 2)) = Add(div(6, 2), 2)
+{% endhighlight %}

+we want to compute:

+{% highlight javascript %}
+Pure(interpreter(div(6, 2))).flatMap(x => Add(x, 2)) = Add(interpreter(div(6, 2)), 2)
+{% endhighlight %}

+... and repeat this process until we finish.
+Here, however, it's important that the interpreter function itself return a common data structure (ideally, the *Id()* monad), rather than just a plain value.
+Why?
+Because, in general we can have as many interpreter functions as there are stars in the sky, and we need to make sure that the values we obtain can be handled in a uniform way.
+In addition, using a monad like *Id()* can be useful in that we can be sure that the *map()* and *flatMap* functions will be defined on the result, so we can continue to string together operations at a higher level.

+Our two interpreter functions, then, might look like this:

 {% highlight javascript %}
 const interpretAsValue = x => {
   // returns an Id monad containing a numerical value